World Book Day activity ideas for babies & toddlers

 Another excellent storytelling activity for groups of all sizes, this group writing exercise is bound to throw up some unique stories!
 Start with a blank piece of paper and a story prompt, and take it in turns to each write a sentence to keep the story going.
 The only rule is that you have to keep going until the page is full.
 Designate someone to read out the finished product at the end and discuss different ways that the story could have gone.

-World Book Day takes place on 7th March 2019.
-For more information about the Share a Story initiative, visit the World Book Day website.
+World Book Day takes place on 5th March 2020.
+For more information about the Share a Million Stories initiative, visit the World Book Day website.

 Get more suggestions for how to get kids excited about reading, check out our top tips.